lucendio/lecture-devops-infos/content/assignments/project-work.md

 * it's going to be a remote 1:1 session
 * time slots are assigned in advance through a self-service online poll
-* demonstrate the entire life cycle iteration by introducing an actual change to the application source code
+* demonstrate the provisioning of the entire setup as well as the entire life cycle iteration by introducing an actual change to the application source code
-* verify the existence of every service
+* verify the existence and operability of every service

 ## Teams